planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 | 4 | Amazing |
 | 5+ | Legendary |

-It is best for the Guide to assume competence and only call for a Check when the outcome is interesting or uncertain.
-For their part, Players should brazenly presume success and only stop for a Check if the Guide demands it.
+The Guide should assume competence and only call for a Check when the outcome is interesting or uncertain.
+Players should brazenly presume success and only Check if the Guide demands it.

-One may often just assume success if their Pool is higher than the Difficulty.
-On the other hand, you might notice it is impossible to beat a Difficulty three times your pool or higher.
+Players may also just assume success if a Pool is higher than the Difficulty.
+On the other hand, it is impossible to beat a Difficulty higher than three times the Pool.
 Try something else!

 {: .highlight }
 >-	Roll a number of dice equal to the Attribute being used.